hasi-b/OneLiner/README.md

 A basic Discord bot that fetches some Dark jokes and memes

 ## Adding Bot
-To add the bot to the server, simply just click on the link below and choose on of your servers to add it.
+To add the bot to the server, simply just click on the link below and choose one of your servers to add it.

 [OneLinerBot](https://cutt.ly/bOMP1c7)